Timeline, Page, Group, OH MY!

 Your group creates a community where you can build trust and grow relationships.
 Your current customers and hot leads are the least expensive clients you have.
 Think about it.
 A client who has already held a party may not need another one to make a purchase, so the amount of time you put into selling to them goes down exponentially.
 That means that your hourly pay is significantly higher from these kinds of sales.
 It’s also a lot less hustle and stress for you.
 Enter, FB groups!
 A group for your current clients is the ideal way to engage those you already have a relationship with.
 This is totally different from the way you would engage a potential customer (which you’re doing on your business page already, right?).
 Your group posts should be geared toward what your current customers would want to see and hopefully entice them to buy more products—like fun posts, tutorials, and tips.

 The same goes for your consultant facebook group.
 Marketing is not just about making a sale of a product to a customer, but it’s also how you motivate your team to get excited about growing their business.
 Your team is already hanging out on social media and your consultant group is the perfect place for you to market to your team about whatever the next big things is, whether it is an upcoming product launch, and event, or your weekly meeting.
 This is where your recognition gets posted, links to RSVP to an event, motivational messages, and anything else you want your team to see and engage with.
 Most consultants aren’t hanging out in their email inbox, but they are spending hours at a time on Facebook.
+And the best part?
+If you’re feeling the overwhelm on this adding about 10 more tasks to your to-do list, I’ve got you covered!
+Click here to learn about automating your Facebook group!

 Want more social media related info?
 Check out this post on how you can beat the Facebook Algorithm to make sure your content is actually being seen!